 The Union and the Employer are committed to creating a safe, healthy and rewarding work environment where all individuals are treated with respect and dignity.
-Employees have the right to work in an environment that is respectful and free from sexual harassment, personal harassment and bullying.
+Employees have the right to work in an environment free from sexual harassment, personal harassment and bullying.